vesparny/morpheus/content/drafts/welcome-to-morpheus.md

 You're live!
 Nice.
 We've put together a little post to introduce you to Morpheus and Markdown.
 You can manage your content by creating posts and pages inside the `/content/` .folder

+More details about options, configurations and so on, are available in the [README file](https://github.com/vesparny/morpheus#readme).

 *Note: Feel free to play with this page.*

 ## Basic formatting